Charles Cooper (judge): Honours and legacy

-Cooper's Creek, (now Cooper Creek), in central Australia was named after him by his friend, Captain Sturt.

 While in South Australia he had a seaside residence adjacent to "The Grange", Charles Sturt's property for which Grange Beach was named.
 It is likely that Henley Beach was named for Cooper's hometown, after Cooper rejected Sturt's proposed name "Cooper's Beach".

 His city home, at south-east corner of Whitmore Square, was in May 1870 re-opened as the Bushmen's Club, a facility for members visiting the city.

 Personal life

 Cooper married in 1853 Emily Grace Newenham, eldest daughter of Charles Burton Newenham, Sheriff of the Province.
 They had no children, and she outlived him.

 His sister Sarah Ann Cooper (c.
 1804 – 31 May 1895) married William Bartley (1801–1885), Senior Solicitor to the Lands Titles Office, on 23 September 1852.